IDMNYU/audiolab/docs/synths.md

 The **Dual Slopes** are the Random Source implementation of a 1976 Serge module called the **Dual Transient Generator** (some Serge licensees still use that name; others call it that **Voltage-Controlled Timegen Oscillator**).
 The module consists of a Dual Universal Slope Generator (DUSG - see below) with a simplified panel interface, optimized for generating LFOs and clock pulses.
 The module contains two sides:
 - on the left, an envelope generator that's internally wired to act as a self-clocking oscillator.
 This outputs a falling sawtooth and a pulse (square wave) at a specified frequency.
-- on the right, a second enevelope generator that can be triggered manually or by the end of the left oscillator's slope.
+- on the right, a second envelope generator that can be triggered manually or by the end of the left oscillator's slope.
 This side outputs a triangle wave with controllable rise and fall times.
 It can also act as a slew (envelope follower) on a signal input.

 <img src = "./img/serge824_1_5.png" width="20%" title="Dual Slopes" alt="Dual Slopes">